SPCC Policies & Procedures

 • Personal items

-• Flowers (except those purchased for commencement decor)
+• Flowers (except those purchased for commencement and theatre production decor)

 • Cash advances